Practical algorithms for simulation and reconstruction of digital in-line holograms: Hologram Formation and Reconstruction

 The distribution of the two waves at a detector positioned in the plane $(X,Y)$ is described by $R(X,Y)$ and $O(X,Y)$, respectively.
-The transmission of the recorded hologram is therefore given by:

-where the first term is the constant background created by the reference wave alone, the second term is assumed to be small compared to the strong reference wave term, and the last two terms give rise to the interference pattern observed in the hologram.
+The transmission of the recorded hologram is therefore given by: \beq H(X,Y) = \left| U_{\rm detector}(X,Y) \right|^2 = \left| R(X,Y)\right|^2 + \left| O(X,Y)\right|^2 + + R^{*}(X,Y)O(X,Y) + R(X,Y)O^{*}(X,Y), \eeq where the first term is the constant background created by the reference wave alone, the second term is assumed to be small compared to the strong reference wave term, and the last two terms give rise to the interference pattern observed in the hologram.